RyanHolanda/Awesome-Solidity-Snippets/README.md

 ### 1.0.0

-Initial release of Awesome Solidity
+- Initial release of Awesome Solidity

 ### 1.0.1

-Added Profile Picture and Adjusted Package.json
+- Added Profile Picture and Adjusted Package.json

+### 1.1.0

+- Added OpenZeppelin Upgradable snippets
+- added 2 more using {lib} for {type}